The average email opt-in rate is 1.95%. Anything above that and you’re doing better than half the world. Nice work :)

-The default is 40% - so that means that they have to read about 40% of an article or a piece of copy before your Scroll Box appears:
+The default is 40% - so that means that your readers have to go about 40% through an article or a piece of copy before your Scroll Box appears:

-One conversion booster for your Scroll Box is to decrease the trigger percent so it appears sooner - before you’ve lost your visitor to the next shiny object.
+One conversion booster for your Scroll Box is to decrease the trigger percent to 10% so it appears sooner - before you’ve lost your visitor to the next shiny object.

 Because humans are so easily distracted, we tend to skip off to the next thing.
 Your visitor might read the beginning of your content, or get a quarter of the way down the page and then click a link or move onto another page, never seeing the opt-in at all.